top of page

 loader,gif

-STEP 2 - Remove the stock black cast metal brackets and course screws from each end of the two cross rails to be lifted.
-You will be inserting the HIGH RISERS in place of these brackets.
-Store the metal brackets in case you choose to restore the rack to original stock condition.
+STEP 2 - Remove the stock black cast metal brackets from each end of the cross rails to be lifted that are held in place by 2x course screws

 ExpeditionRack-RailMount-Bottom.png

-STEP 4 - Insert the left and a right Riser parts into the Expedition Rack outer track, with the flat side facing inward and the bottom tabs positioned toward the front of the vehicle.
 Align the bottom tabs to straddle the captive nut inside the outer track groove.
-This will later help align the Rack Bolt to the captive nut, and assist when sliding the captive nut with HIGH RISERS into their final position.
+This will later help align the RACK BOLT to the captive nut, and assist when sliding the HIGH RISERS into their final position.

 NOTE: The two tabs located on the bottom of the Riser part are intended to help position the stock captive nut inside the outer track for final Rack Bolt alignment.
 If you encounter any issues aligning the captive nut between the tabs, you can remove the Tabs with a sharp tool or pliers.
 Only do so at your discretion as these tabs also move the captive nut with the HIGH RISERS.

-STEP 9 - Once both HIGH RISERS are loosely attached to the captive nuts, slide each cross bar with HIGH RISERS toward the rear of the vehicle until the Expedition Rack pushes the left and right HIGH RISERS into the cross rail.
-There should be no more gap between the HIGH RISERS and the cross rails.
-This may position the cross rails slightly further back in the rack than the reference blue tape.
-This is okay.
+STEP 9 - Once both HIGH RISERS are loosely attached to the captive nuts, slide each cross bar with HIGH RISERS toward the rear of the vehicle until the Expedition Rack pushes the left and right HIGH RISERS against the cross rail.

 Image 1a - Incorrect final position with gap.